brycepollack/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](symptom2.png)

 The bug here is that the program recognizes any string inside of parentheses as a link.
 The symptom is that the program returns an incorrect answer: it returns a list containing what's inside the parentheses instead of an empty list.
-The failure-inducing input is a string inside of parentheses without any brackets in front of it to denote that it's a link.
+The failure-inducing input is a string inside of parentheses without any brackets in front of it to denote that it's a link, and is fixed by checking if the link contains brackets denoting that it is in fact a link.